 When refinancing your mortgage, it’s important that you have realistic expectations especially if your credit is less than great.
-If you have bad credit and you want to refinance your mortgage with the bank that holds your original mortgage, you may not be offered the lowest rate on the market.
+If you have bad credit and want to refinance your mortgage with the bank holding your original mortgage, you may not be offered the lowest rate on the market.

 Overall, do not refinance your mortgage if your home has decreased in value.
 The refinanced loan will be granted on your property’s current value.
 Thus, the refinanced loan may hold less value than the initial mortgage loan.
 Refinance your mortgage when:

-You’ve built up some equity in your property
+- You’ve built up some equity in your property

-You have a good payment record
+- You have a good payment record

-You want to reduce your monthly payments
+- You want to reduce your monthly payments

-You want to change from an adjustable-rate to a fixed rate
+- You want to change from an adjustable rate to a fixed rate

 Refinancing your mortgage can alleviate some of the pressure you may feel from your current mortgage.
 It can lower your interest rate and payment amount to a certain degree.
-Depending on your income, you may even be able to afford to pay off your mortgage earlier.
+Depending on your income, you may even be able to pay off your mortgage earlier.
 However, do remember, refinancing can be tricky and you should keep our tips in mind when considering it.
 If you are certain refinancing your mortgage is right for you, Loans Canada can help connect you with a third-party mortgage specialist.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.